Saloon Art and Decor

 Soiled Dove

-Though Shady Ladies were not allowed in all saloons, other drinking houses were simply bordellos with a bar.
-Perhaps, some other type of entertainment such as a piano or dancehall girls.
-However, even if the saloon didn’t allow the women to practice their trade within its confines, the walls would still often be lined with women like them in photographs, prints, and beautiful paintings in some of the more upscale saloons.
+Though shady ladies were not allowed in all saloons, other drinking houses were simply bordellos with a bar and perhaps some other type of entertainment, such as a piano or ddancehallgirls However, even if the saloon didn’t allow them to practice their trade within its confines, the walls would still often be lined with photographs, prints, and beautiful paintings of women like them in some of the more upscale saloons.

-In the Old West, by the 1860s, prostitution was a booming business.
-Though it was illegal almost everywhere, it was impossible to suppress, so the law generally did little more than tried to confine the parlors and brothels to certain districts of the community.
-Others regularly fined the brothels and painted ladies as a type of taxation.
-But otherwise, the businesses thrived with little intervention from the law.
+By the 1860s, prostitution was a booming business in the Old West Though it was illegal almost everywhere, it was impossible to suppress Hence, the law generally did little more than try to confine the parlors and brothels to certain districts of the community Others regularly fined the brothels and painted ladies as a type of taxation Otherwise, the businesses thrived with little intervention from the law.

-Shady Ladies were so numerous in some of the frontier towns that some historians have estimated that they made up 25% of the population, often outnumbering the “decent” women 25 to 1.
-As the Old West towns grew, they would often have several bordellos staffed by four or five women.
-Usually, painted ladies were between the ages of 14 and 30 with an average age of 23.
+Shady Ladies were so numerous in some frontier towns that some historians have estimated that they made up 25% of the population, often outnumbering the “decent” women 25 to 1 As the Old West towns grew, they would often have several bordellos staffed by four or five women Usually, painted ladies were between the ages of 14 and 30, with an average age of 23.

 Some high-class courtesans often demanded as much as $50 from their clients; however, rates on the frontier generally ranged from $5 at nicer establishments to $1 or less for most ladies of the night.
-Sometimes they would split their earnings with the parlor house’s madam, while others paid a flat fee per night or week.
+Sometimes, they would split their earnings with the parlor house’s madam.
+In contrast, others paid a flat fee per night or week.

 Modern Odalisque, 1894.